UBC-CIC/course-flexibility/docs/UserGuide.md

 ### Advanced Filter
 There are four options to select for each guideline: All, Yes, Maybe, and No.
 * All, means don't care (i.e., display everything regardless of the result)
-* Yes, display only the result that is "Yes"
+* Yes, means display only results that are "Yes"
-* Maybe, display only results that could not distinguish between "Yes" and "No"
+* Maybe, means display only results that could not distinguish between "Yes" and "No"
-* No, display only results that is "No"
+* No, means display only results that are "No"

 ![alt text](assets/course/course_main_advance_filter.png)